henrietta-k/adapt-learning-wiki/Adapt-API.md

 ### AdaptModel

+All core models inherit from AdaptModel (adaptModel.js) and contain the following methods:

 ##### - <a name="findAncestor"></a>findAncestor(ancestors)

 Finds ancestors of the current model and returns a model.
 Because of the way our menus system is setup findAncestor only works from components up to page level